02.06.2014

 Linguistic testing has three goals at the same time.

 Task one: identify problems with the interface display in different language versions of the OS.
-After all, sometimes it turns out that the text encoding or the font used lacks the necessary characters (diacritics, special characters, and so on).
+After all, sometimes it turns out that the text encoding or the font used are missing the necessary characters (diacritics, special characters, and so on).

 Скриншот для статьи о лингвистическом тестировании